 What is RISE?

 RISE is a special research program in the sciences for undergraduates at Drew University.
-It is staffed with retired researchers from industry who conduct state-of-the-art research with students.
+RISE, or the Research Institute of Scientists Emeriti, is the only program of its kind, not found in any other university in the United States.
+It is staffed by retired researchers from industry who conduct state-of-the-art research with Drew students.
 All members of RISE are highly accomplished in their disciplines, which include microbiology, chemistry, biochemistry, physics, and statistics.
 Two are members of the National Academy of Sciences.
+Dr. William Campbell is the 2015 recipient of the Nobel Prize in medicine.
 We have modern laboratories and scientific instrumentation, including LC/MS, GC/MS, HPLC, and cell and high-field NMR.
 RISE is unique: no other school has such a program although many have talked about creating one.

 How did RISE arise?